kunlin0814/MC_subtyping/README.md

 The subtyping results were used in the research conducted by Watson, J. et al., Titled 'Human basal-like breast cancer is represented by one of the two mammary tumor subtypes in dogs,' published in Breast Cancer Res 25, 114 (2023)

-## Pipeline Steps
+## Pipeline Overview

-The pipeline consists of the following five steps:

-1. **Step 1**: Batch Effect Correction: Apply Combat to perform batch effect correction on the expression data.
+1. **Batch Effect Correction** – Adjust expression data with ComBat.

-2. **Step 2**: Differential Gene Expression: Identify differentially expressed genes.
+2. **Differential Expression** – Identify subtype-specific differentially expressed genes (DEGs).

-3. **Step 3**: Feature Selection: Perform gene (feature) selection using the Boruta method with differentially expressed genes in a random forest model.
-The process is repeated 50 times.
+3. **Feature Selection** – Apply Boruta with random forests (50 iterations) to select robust features.

-4. **Step 4**: Model Creation: Build a random forest model and evaluate its performance on a training set.
+4. **Model Training** – Train and evaluate a random forest classifier on TCGA data.

-5. **Step 5**: Model Validation: Evaluate the performance of the model using the feature genes identified in Step 3.
+5. **Validation** – Test selected features and models on canine mammary tumor data.

 ## Usage